Search results for 'Sports' - Page: 6

 Walmart+: If you shop at Walmart, this half-off membership deal includes a full year of either Peacock or Paramount+ Essential

-One thing became clear as we assembled these deals: The streaming companies see higher value in customers who subscribe to their plans that include ads, over what are otherwise the same services without ads.
-The savings you’ll get without ads is almost always less (as a percentage) than what you’ll get if you’re willing to put up with commercial breaks.
+One thing became clear as we assembled these Cyber Monday streaming deals: Companies see higher value in customers who subscribe to their plans that include ads, over what are otherwise the same services without ads.
+The savings you’ll get without ads is almost always less (as a percentage) than what you’ll get if you’re willing to put up with the annoyance commercial breaks.

-Of course, with some channels—especially those carrying live TV and sports–you’ll get ads with some content even if you’re paying the higher no-ads price.
+Of course, with some channels—especially those carrying live TV and sports–you’ll get ads with some content even if you are paying the higher no-ads price.

 Crave (Canada only, with ads): $89.99 for a full year (25% off)